Anjaniy2000/expense-tracker/README.md

   - Create An Expense
   - Display All The Expenses
   - Display Any Individual Expense (With expenseID)
-  - Update Any Exisitng Expense
+  - Update Any Existing Expense
-  - Delete Any Exisitng Expense
+  - Delete Any Existing Expense
   - Browse Expense Categories

 - Salary: